Request our manufacturing capability

 The electrical properties of a PCB substrate include:

 Dissipation Factor or Dielectric Loss Tangent (Df or tan δ): A material’s loss tangent gives a measure of the power absent due to the material.
 The material loss tangent is directly proportional to the power lost.
-The lower a material’s loss tangent, the minor will be the power loss.
+The lower the material’s loss tangent, the minor will be the power loss.

 Relative Permittivity or Dielectric Constant (ER or DK): Contemplate the dielectric constant of a material is essential for signal impedance and signal integrity requirements, which are captious factors for high-frequency electrical performance.
 The dielectric constant for most PCB (Printed Circuit Board) materials for lower boards is in the range of 3.2 to 3.6; for higher frequency boards, the dielectric constant is in the range of 2.5 to 4.5.